-Detention Detentions can be served during lunch, before school 7:10 a.m., or after school 2:45 p.m.-3:25 p.m. on school days.
+Detention Detentions can be served before school 7:10 a.m.-7:50 a.m. or after school 2:45 p.m.-3:25 p.m. on school days.
 Students may also serve detentions during Friday School.
 Students have 5 school days to serve an issued detention(s).
 If detentions are not completed on time, students will serve the following additional consequences: